Serving Scranton, Tunkhannock, and Wyoming County

-As with all states across the country, Pennsylvania grades criminal offenses as either misdemeanors or felonies.
+Sames as all states across the country, Pennsylvania grades criminal offenses as either misdemeanors or felonies.
 Felonies are considered the more serious offenses and are further subdivided into different degrees from first to third in decreasing order of severity.
 Additionally, certain felonies in Pennsylvania are not included in the degree categories.
-You should seek the aid of an felony defense attorney if you are being investigated or the state has charged you with a felony.
+You should seek the aid of a felony defense attorney if you are being investigated or the state has charged you with a felony.
 The Peters Law Firm is here to help you throughout Northeastern Pennsylvania.

 Felonies by Degrees

 The most serious classified offenses are first-degree felonies.
 Those convicted may spend up to twenty years of incarceration and pay up to $25,000 in fines.
 Robbery, Burglary, Rape, Kidnapping, and Voluntary Manslaughter are all examples of first-degree felonies.